 Bake crust for 7 to 10 minutes or until the crust is golden brown.
 Remove and let cool completely.

 In the bowl of a stand mixer (or with a hand mixer) make the filling.
 Beat the cream cheese and sugar until smooth and fluffy.
-Add the sugar, pumpkin, and eggs one at a time and beat to combine.
-Add the flour, cinnamon, ginger, nutmeg, all-spice, salt and vanilla extract.
+Add the pumpkin, followed by the eggs one at a time and beat to combine.
+Add the flour, cinnamon, ginger, nutmeg, cloves, salt and vanilla extract.
 Mix until well combined.
 Pour filling into cooled pie crust and bake cheesecake for about 60 to 80 minutes or until the cheesecake is just set in the center and the sides begin to crack.
 (The center will still jiggle slightly.)
 Cool completely and refrigerate overnight or for at least 4 to 6 hours.

 To make the topping combine the eggs whites and sugar in a large bowl.
 Set bowl over a double boiler and whisk until the egg mixture is hot to touch.
 Using a stand mixer or hand mixer, beat the mixture until light and fluffy, about 4 to 6 minutes.
 Add vanilla and beat until combine.
 Remove marshmallow topping from double boiler and spread on top of cheesecake.
 Using a kitchen torch carefully torch the sides of the topping.
 Serve immediately.